Children and their families are sometimes nervous about a meeting

 You can arrange an appointment via Tracey my PA.
 She will provide you will all the relevant details you need and answer any of your queries.

-Appointments are also held in Bloombury at The Child and Family
+London consultations are held in Bloombury at The Child and Family

 Practice, 60 Bloomsbury Street.